 Summary: 7 Arrows Ranch is one of the most scenic ranches you will find anywhere.
-At 1,828.62 acres this "Legacy" size ranch sprawls across the landscape in western Comanche County, but what's even more impressive is the property possesses such diverse terrain and everchanging topography, that it even feels and drives much larger.
-It's also an extremely good recreational ranch with superb wildlife habitat supported by a strong variety of native browse and forbs, plentiful cover and edge, and has also benefited from owners who have been wildlife management minded in providing the right supplemental feed sources, water, and good harvest practices.
+At 1,533.98 acres this “Legacy” size ranch sprawls across the landscape in western Comanche County, but what’s even more unique is the property possesses such diverse terrain and everchanging topography, that it even feels and drives much larger.
+It’s also an extremely good recreational ranch with superb wildlife habitat supported by a strong variety of native browse and forbs, plentiful cover and edge, and has also benefited from owners who have been wildlife management minded in providing the right supplemental feed sources, water, and good harvest practices.
+For the die-hard hunters and/or Buyers looking for an opportunity to generate cash flow, the 7 Arrows Ranch has the potential to be a premier low fenced hunting destination and is especially well suited for avid bowhunters.
 Another great aspect of this wonderful property is that it is secluded and off the beaten path, and offers the ultimate in privacy.
 All you hear is nature; no highway noise or city lights.
-There are few ranches than can claim all the unique attributes this high-quality property has to offer and is one that's sure to excite and amaze.
+There are few ranches than can claim all the unique attributes this high-quality property has to offer.

-Location: Located approximately 12 miles northwest of Comanche, Texas, 2.5 hours southwest of Dallas, 2 hours southwest of Fort Worth, and 1.25 hours southeast of Abilene, the property is located near the Brown County line between the smaller towns of May, Sidney, and Blanket not too far northeast of Lake Brownwood.
+Location: Located approximately 12 miles northwest of Comanche, Texas, 2.5 hours southwest of Dallas, 2 hours southwest of Fort Worth, and 1.25 hours southeast of Abilene.
+Property is located near the Brown County line between the smaller towns of May, Sidney, and Blanket not too far northeast of Lake Brownwood.
 Physical Address: 1350 CR 175, Sidney, TX 76474.

-Access & Road Frontage: The main entrance is on County Road 175 with approximately 4000' of all-weather caliche road frontage.
-A high game fence along CR 175 gives the ranch more privacy and security with mature live oaks on either side of the property's entrance.
-There is an additional 3250' of County Road 177 frontage with two entrances located along this northwestern portion of the property.
-A fourth access point can be found at a 90 degree turn on County Road 175.
+Access & Road Frontage: The main entrance is on County Road 175 with approximately 4,000’ of all-weather caliche road frontage.
+A high game fence along CR 175 gives the ranch more privacy and security with mature live oaks on either side of the property’s entrance.
+There is an additional 3,250’ of County Road 177 frontage with two entrances to the northwestern portion of the property found here.

 History: Just consider for a moment that this land was wild and widely uninhabited by Anglos up until the late 1,800’s as this was Comanche Indian territory, as the county is so thusly named.
 Comanches and Kiowa Indians frequented the area, and their presence is clearly evidenced here by the collection of arrowheads, spearpoints, and tools regularly found on the property still today.
 On “star mountain” there are some old carvings dating back to the early 1,900’s on a scenic lookout point, and other carvings inside a rock capped shelter that may pre-date these.
 Often during those earlier days Texas Rangers would take post on similar look out points for days at a time, scanning the vast prairies looking for raiding parties or threatening activity.
 Some of the many carvings seen could be Ranger identification numbers or symbols, as have been found on points much like these in the surrounding areas.

 Wildlife & Hunting: Whitetail Deer, Rio Grande turkey, feral hogs, varmint, dove, and ducks provide many hunting opportunities.
 The ranch was previously in the Managed Lands Deer Program (MLDP)- Harvest Option.
-In conjunction with TPWD recommendations, management efforts recently produced a monster low fenced buck scoring over 200" B&C and had previously produced some other really nice trophies including a buck that scored over 170" and had a rare double main beam on one side.
+In conjunction with TPWD recommendations, management effort in recent years produced a monster low fenced buck scoring over 200” B&C and had previously produced some other really nice trophies including a buck that scored over 170” and had a rare double main beam on one side.
 There is an equally impressive turkey population with several roosting locations along Patridge Creek.
-Blinds and feeders are found throughout the property with 5 protein feeders and 15+/- corn feeders.
-The buck: doe ratio is believed to be 1 buck: 3-4 does.
+Numerous high quality blinds and feeders are found throughout the property and will convey with the sale.

 Cultivation: There are six (6) wildlife food plots being actively farmed.
 The food plots are not fenced and the size of plots ranges from 1.5 to 11+/- acres when all are cultivated.
 Oats are typically planted in the fall to attract wildlife.

-Water: Patridge Creek is the primary water feature on the ranch and will run the majority of the year in wet seasons.
+Water: Patridge Creek is the primary water feature and runs a majority of the year.
 There are also 2 deep stock tanks, 5 smaller stock tanks, 4 water wells, and areas that appear to offer lake site potential.
 One of the larger stock tanks is stocked with baitfish and catfish.
 An additional fairly large stock tank was constructed in recent years in an excellent drainage and created another reliable source of water for recreation, wildlife, and cattle.